 I am now part of the 1%.
 Not in the financial world, but in the world of Linkedin.

-I received the above email today.
+That is what the email I received from Linkedin announced.
 I was actually quite surprised.
 Linkedin is one of my least used networks.
 But receiving this “honor” only proves what I try to tell my clients often.
 Something I am sure Linkedin would not like to hear me say, which is “do not pay for Linkedin until you are maxing out what you can do with the network for free.”

 I have met a number of people who have the premium membership and they barely get any use out of it.
 It is a bit like paying for a gym membership, not actually hitting the treadmill and expecting to get in shape because you are paying that monthly membership.
 It takes more than handing over your credit card number.
 You actually have to do the work.